TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-backup-recovery-infra-backup-failure.md

 You can follow the following best practices when you deploy and manage Azure Stack in your data center to help mitigate data loss in the event of a catastrophic failure.

+* [Test your system using the validation tool](https://docs.microsoft.com/azure-stack/operator/azure-stack-diagnostic-test#tests-available) after you configure the backup using the [console](https://docs.microsoft.com/azure-stack/operator/azure-stack-backup-enable-backup-console) or [PowerShell](https://docs.microsoft.com/azure-stack/operator/azure-stack-backup-enable-backup-powershell).

 * [Infrastructure Backup Service best practices](https://docs.microsoft.com/azure-stack/operator/azure-stack-backup-best-practices#monitoring)

 ## **Recommended Documents**